 The SHRM survey also found that 56% of GMs have budget responsibilities, including financial planning, cost control, and profit optimization.

-How to Personalize GM Resume
+Personalize GM Resume

 It is important for a general manager to add additional personal information to the resume.
 It helps the hiring manager determine the interviewee's suitability and get answers to some questions.

-Hobbies are important to include on a general manager's resume because they allow hiring managers to see how the applicant spends his or her free time.
+Hobbies are important to include on a general manager's resume example because they allow hiring managers to see how the applicant spends his or her free time.
 They can also indicate the contestant's interests.

 Thus, it is likely that they have the aptitude to work in teams and possess strong communication skills.